 Heat waves are days to week-long events with extremely high temperatures.
-These events are becoming more common with a changing climate and are forecasted to become frequent in many parts of the world in the future.
+These events are becoming more common with a changing climate, are forecasted to become frequent in many parts of the world in the future and occur earlier in the year (June 2022 has been a dress rehersal for that!).
 Heatwaves are often part of extended droughts and associated with wildfires.
 They are major public health risks, especially for very young and older populations as well as the poor who do not have access to air conditioning or basic hydration.
 In the developing world, heat waves can be very deadly, in India in 2015 more than 2200 people died due to excessive heat.

 Some of the most drastic heatwaves occur in Australia, a continent which is also characterized by devastating drought and perilous wildfires.
 The last few years have seen major heatwaves across the continent shattering local and continental temperature records.
 In 2013 Australia got so hot that they had to add new colors to the temperature map.
 There were days that year when the center of the continent topped 125 degrees F (52 degrees C).